gemc/clas12Tags_old/README.md

 Detector Sources
 ----------------

-The GEMC detector api is located on the <a href=" https:// github.com/gemc/api"> git repository</a>.
+The GEMC detector api is located on the <a href="https:// github.com/gemc/api"> git repository</a>.

 The CLAS12 systems are kept in the <a href="https://github.com/gemc/detectors"> detector git repository</a>.

 <br>